schickling/chromeless/serverless/README.md

 ```

-## RemoteChrome
+## Using the Proxy

-Interacting with an instance of RemoteChrome can be done by using the `remote` option parameter on the Chromeless constructor.
-You must provide the endpoint provided during deployment either as an argument or set it in the `CHROMELESS_ENDPOINT_URL` environment variable.
+Connect to the proxy service with the `remote` option parameter on the Chromeless constructor.
+You must provide the endpoint URL provided during deployment either as an argument or set it in the `CHROMELESS_ENDPOINT_URL` environment variable.
 Note that this endpoint is _different_ from the AWS IoT Custom Endpoint.

 ```bash
 export CHROMELESS_ENDPOINT_URL=https://XXXXXXXXXX.execute-api.eu-west-1.amazonaws.com/dev